kpankonen/ld-daemon/README.md

 3. Run `ldd`.

 4. Set `stream` and `use_ldd` to `true` in your application's LaunchDarkly SDK configuration.
-Also ensure that you're using a Redis store.
+Also ensure that you specify a Redis store in your configuration.
 This will turn off your SDK's streaming connection, but read feature flags from the Redis store.